Showing posts with label music. Show all posts

 Georgia Welcome Center Waco, Georgia.

-Our next stop was for lunch at the Arbor Mall in Douglasville, Georgia, where there were several different places to eat.
-We picked Chick-fil-A I ordered a kid's chicken nugget meal, and hubby ordered a chicken sandwich with waffle fries.
+Our next stop was for lunch at the Arbor Mall in Douglasville, Georgia, where several different places to eat were available.
+We picked Chick-fil-A. I ordered a kid's chicken nugget meal, and Hubby ordered a chicken sandwich with waffle fries.

 Arbor Mall in Douglasville, Georgia